Fdemissie/Udacity_Capstone/Readme.md

 # Airbnb data modeling for listing popularity analysis - NYC

 ## Objective
-Airbnb is an onine business platform that provides an opportunity to link apartment owners(hosts) and the guests.
+Airbnb is an online business platform that provides an opportunity to link apartment owners(hosts) and the guests.
 Anybody with an open room or free space can become a host on Airbnb.
 It is a good way to provide extra income with minimal effort.
 It is an easy way to advertise space because the platform has the traffic and a global user base to support it.

 ## Scope